-It will be undermining to define Spades as just another kind of card game.
+It will be undermining to define Spades as just another kind of card game you can play at online casinos.
 This particular ‘game’ is so much more than its mere name.
 It is truly a part and parcel of life.

 Did you know people don’t mind losing shoes, couth, cousins, wives, and husbands over this?
 Why, you wonder?
 Because, it is their utmost love for this game that can’t be measured or put into words.